ramcguire/watch-bot/README.md

 [BOT OWNER COMMANDS]

-reset_commands_run - resets commands_run from bot stats to 0.
+[PREFIX]reset_commands_run - resets commands_run from bot stats to 0.

-add_admin - adds users that are mentioned in this message to admins list.
+[PREFIX]add_admin - adds users that are mentioned in this message to admins list.

-rem_admin - removes users that are mentioned in this message from admins list.
+[PREFIX]rem_admin - removes users that are mentioned in this message from admins list.

-shutdown - best way to shutdown bot, cleans up all in_channel members and quits.
+[PREFIX]shutdown - best way to shutdown bot, cleans up all in_channel members and quits.

-re_init - removes all data and bot stats and starts fresh.
+[PREFIX]re_init - removes all data and bot stats and starts fresh.